Deepomatic/dmake/README.md

         - ./bin/worker_test
 ```

-Our `worker` service needs `rabbitmq`, and its `config.docker_image` declares how to build its image: it's the same sub-tree as for docker-compose (the `Dockerfile` allows you to use multi-stage builds for optimal image size and docker build cache re-use).
+Our `worker` service needs `rabbitmq`, and its `config.docker_image` declares
+how to build its image: it's the same sub-tree as for docker-compose (the
+`Dockerfile` allows you to use multi-stage builds for optimal image size and
+docker build cache re-use).

-Finally we declare how to test this service: the command `./bin/worker_test` will be executed in the built service docker image.
+Finally we declare how to test this service: the command `./bin/worker_test`
+will be executed in the built service docker image.

-#### `build`
+#### build

-Old services can be defined without a `Dockerfile`: a root `build` configuration is used instead: DMake will generate a `Dockerfile` for us.
-See [web/dmake.yml](web/dmake.yml) (where there is zero build command...).
+Old services can be defined without a `Dockerfile`: a root `build` configuration
+is used instead: DMake will generate a `Dockerfile` for us.
+See
+[web/dmake.yml](tutorial/web/dmake.yml) (where there is zero build command...).

-#### others
+#### Others

-There are much more features in DMake (deployment on kubernetes, multiple variants of the base image, etc..
+There are much more features in DMake (deployment on kubernetes, multiple
+variants of the base image, etc..
 See the full [Documentation](#documentation).

-### `dmake` command-line interface
+### dmake command-line interface

 The command-line interface is based on this template: `dmake <command> <service>`

 For most commands, `<service>` can also be `*` to target all services.

 #### `dmake test`

 Now that we went through the configuration file, you can try to test the worker with:

 ```sh
 dmake test worker
 ```

-**DMake** will execute the `worker` tests in an enviroment where all its (runtime) dependencies are also launched.
-It will also recursively tests its dependencies before running them.
+**DMake** will execute the `worker` tests in an environment where all its
+(runtime) dependencies are also launched.
+It will also recursively tests its
+dependencies before running them.

 You can use `--standalone` (or `-s`) to ignore the dependencies.

 #### `dmake shell`

-To interactively work on a service, dmake provides a shell access in the service container (running the base image), with the sources mounted into it:
+To interactively work on a service, dmake provides a shell access in the service
+ container (running the base image), with the sources mounted into it:

 ```sh
 dmake shell worker
 ```

-There you can build an execute your service, and quickly iterate by editting the code from your favorite editor.
+There you can build an execute your service, and quickly iterate by editing the
+code from your favorite editor.

 #### `dmake run`

 You can now run the full app with:

 ```sh
 dmake run web
 ```

-It will start the `web` service with all its dependencies (RabbitMQ and the worker).
+It will start the `web` service with all its dependencies (RabbitMQ and the
+worker).

-Once it has completed, the factorial demo is available at [http://localhost:8000](http://localhost:8000)
+Once it has completed, the factorial demo is available at http://localhost:8000

-By the way, when there are multiple application in the same repository and multiple services with the same name, you must specify the full service name like this:
+By the way, when there are multiple application in the same repository and
+multiple services with the same name, you must specify the full service name
+ike this:

 ```sh
 dmake run dmake-tutorial/web
 ```

 #### `dmake build`

-To just build a service (or all services), without running them, use `dmake build`:
+To just build a service (or all services) without running them, use `dmake build`:

 ```sh
 dmake build worker